top of page

 Part of the Tooele Army Depot’s massive storage bunker complex is 2.3 miles south of the LZ.
 Flying over or landing within this complex is prohibited.
 Remain north of Highway 73 and you will be well clear.

-Commodore No Fly Zone.jpg
+Commodore LZ & No Fly Zone.webp

 bottom of page